Aldogard/HarryPotter/README.md

 - Home Page
 - Overview for
-  - all Wizards
+  - all Magical Beings
   - Potions
   - Spells
   - Animals
+- Comparison between Magical Beings
 - Detailview for
-  - all Wizards
+  - all Magical Beings
   - Potions
   - Spells
   - Animals
 - Set up for the Battle
 - The Battle
-- Possibility to create a wizard
+- Possibility to create a Magical Being
-- Possibility to update a wizard
+- Possibility to update a Magical Being
 - Search bar
+- Overview about the ranks

+- Will come soon:
+  - Training
+  - Wizard chess

 Furthermore the site includes
 - overview about the rules of the battle